murp9702/mealsForMiles/src/pages/pricing/index.md

         adventure!
       items:
         - Pick the packaging to fit your adventure needs
-        - Meals shipped to your house ready to go!
+        - Meals shipped to your house (or trail) ready to go!
         - Prices starting at $12.00 per meal
         - Contact us for a personalized quote
       plan: Zero Day